fphh/efa2/README.md

 # efa2

-This software was created by Ingenieurbüro Guttenberg & Hördegen
+This software was created by Ingenieurbüro Guttenberg & Hördegen.